tobeyleonard/tobeyleonard.github.io/_pages/about.md

 <p align = "justify">My research centers around Nanophotonics, with a focus on investigating the physical mechanisms and optical singularities associated with light-matter interaction.
 I strive to contribute to the advancement of this field by exploring new frontiers in light-field manipulation, topological photonics, and optomechanics.
 Additionally, I am actively engaged in the development of versatile nano-devices for on-chip and fiber-based platforms, including applications in optical tweezers, communication, and imaging. </p>

-<p align = "justify">I am honored to have been recognized as an Outstanding Speaker at the 2nd National Academic Forum on Photonics Technology and awarded Second Prize in the Presentation Contest at the 1st 'Light & Future' National Graduate Academic Forum.</p>

 <br/>